hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

 Client setup from secret key
 ------------------------------------

-We want to start up a new Client by simply giving his private key.
+We want to start up a new client by simply giving his private key.
 Therefore, we create a wrapper that parses a given private key into a go-ethereum simple wallet, like we already did in the contract deployment.
 This wallet `w` is then used with the other required arguments to call `client.SetupPaymentClient` for generating a new `PaymentClient`